 |Weather Station Kurt on display in Canada, 2007.|

 In October 1943, U-Boat 537 landed an armed party in Labrador and stayed there for over 24 hours.
 They installed a weather station and repaired their submarine.

 Their installation worked, and it was so well hidden that it wasn't discovered again until 1977.
 Never thought the Germans had armed forces on the western shores of the Atlantic who completed a mission and weren't caught?
 They did indeed.

 |Keroman Submarine Base (German U-boat base) located in Lorient|

 Things came to a climax early in 1943.
 March 1943 sinking totals were high, and with all the sinkings, supplies were running low in Great Britain.
 While most thought that the Allies were finally starting to win the war, in fact this was the time of greatest anxiety for Winston Churchill and others who were privy to the sinkings figures.
-If things had continued as they were, or the Nazis had even stepped up their game a bit, Great Britain might have started seeing starvation and an inability to stock up American troops in preparation for the eventual invasion of France.
+If things had continued as they were, or the Germans had even stepped up their game a bit, Great Britain might have started seeing starvation and an inability to stock up American troops in preparation for the eventual invasion of France.

 |Depth charge attack in the middle of a convoy|

 However, suddenly troubling signs began appearing for the U-boats.
 Sinkings of U-boats, never previously a serious problem, suddenly began to rise.
 While March was a good month for Dönitz, April was completely the opposite: the U-boats sank only 39 ships, while losing 15 of their own number.

 |A survivor of German submarine U-175 is led below decks by crew members of USS Dwain, April 10, 1943.
 He did his duty and survived.
 You are looking at the luckiest man in the world for the day of 10 April 1943.|